Warning

 • Highland HSCP only

-• Primary Care
+• Primary and Secondary Care

 • Paediatrics only

-This guideline refers to Egg allergy (IgE mediated, unless otherwise specified) in children
+This guideline refers to Egg allergy (IgE mediated, unless otherwise specified) in children.

 Background

-• Relatively common, affecting 2% children
+• Relatively common: Affects 2% children.

 Presentation

-Management in Primary Care
+Primary Care management

-• Always have an anti-histamine:
+• Advise parents to ALWAYS have an anti-histamine:

-• Over 1 year of age: cetirizine, when required (unlicensed below the age of 2 years but BNFc has dosing from one year of age)
+• Over 1 year of age: cetirizine, when required

 • Under 1 year of age: chlorphenamine